microcontrollersig/melbpc3DPrinter/README.md

 Remember to plug the USB cable from GT2560 board to one of the 4 USB ports on the Pi.

 ## Tips and Tricks
 1. Latest version of Marlin has a feature called Mesh Bed Levelling.
 From the LCD, Prepare->Level Bed initiates a guide levelling/tramming procedure.
 Use  the knob to lower Z-Axis and the old paper routine, once you feel it's at the right level, single click on the knob, and it will proceed to next point.
+If you want to save the mesh, issue a M500 (save to EEPROM).
+Then to view the details, issue a G29 (either from Pronterface or Octopi).